 Turn on Saute mode in Instant Pot or any electric pressure cooker.
-When the display reads 'hot', add 1 tbsp oil.
+When the display reads 'hot', add 1 tablespoon oil.

 Sprinkle a little garam masala and salt on chicken breast (or thighs) and place it seasoned side down in the cooking pot.
 Let it brown for 1 minute.
 After that, flip the chicken and season the other side with a pinch of garam masala and salt and cook for 1 minute.
 Remove chicken and keep aside.

-Add the remaining 1 tbsp oil and cumin seeds.
+Add the remaining 1 tablespoon oil and cumin seeds.
 As soon as the sizzle (takes about 30 seconds), add sliced onions, halved green chili/pepper and crushed ginger and garlic.
 Saute for 1 minute.

 Add all the spices along with ½ cup water.
 Turn off Saute mode.
 Use the water to deglaze the pot, which means scrap any brown bits in the cooking pot.

 Add baby spinach leaves and toss them well.
 Place the chicken on top of the spinach.
 Close the lid.
 Set 8 minutes on Pressure cook or manual mode.
 If using chicken thighs, adjust time to 6 mins.